PavelRepnikov/evaluation_jenny/report.md

 ### 3.2 Documentation and Usage Instructions

-The repository includes a detailed README file that explains how to install dependencies, run the evaluation, and understand the output metrics.
-Comments are included throughout the code to guide users on the setup and usage.
+The repository includes a detailed .ipynb files, with commentary on what the files are and what to do with them.

 ---